 The frontal lobe is the largest lobe and gives rise to seizures with distinctive features depending on the area of the frontal lobe involved.
-Motor features are prominent and range from hypermotor thrashing attacks with pelvic thrusting and bipedal automatisms to asymmetric tonic posturing.
+Motor features are prominent and motor seizure types seen range from focal hyperkinetic seizures with pelvic thrusting and bipedal kicking or pedalling to focal bilateral motor seizures with asymmetric tonic posturing.
 Frontal lobe seizures may begin with a brief aura, even when seizures occur from sleep.
 Seizures are typically brief, and can have prominent vocalization, bizarre behavior, urinary incontinence, and head and eye deviation.
 Frontal lobe seizures may be exclusively nocturnal and often cluster.
 The ictal EEG may not show ictal patterns or may be obscured by movement artifact.

 CAUTION Nocturnal frontal lobe seizures can be mistaken for parasomnias, however: